 A terms-of-service clause that says "don't use this for legal advice" does not change what the product does.
 It changes who the company blames when the product does it anyway.
 The product still generates legal arguments.
 It still drafts court filings.
 It still tells users how to proceed in specific disputes.
 The disclaimer shifts responsibility to the user without changing the system's behavior.

-We designed FlowCounsel and FlowLawyers with these boundaries in the product architecture, not in the terms of service.
+Good legal AI products should draw these boundaries in the product architecture, not only in the terms of service.

 Routing, not advising.
-FlowLawyers helps users understand their situation and connects them to the right resource: an attorney, a legal aid organization, a pro bono lawyer, or a document tool.
-The goal is to get people to the right professional faster, not to become that professional.
+FlowLawyers is organized around helping users find the right next resource: an attorney, legal aid, pro bono help, legal information, or a document tool with clear review boundaries.
+The goal is to get people to the right professional or resource faster, not to become that professional.

-This is a product design choice.
-The difference between a tool that provides legal information with attorney routing and a tool that generates legal strategy for active litigation is not a matter of disclaimers.
-It is a matter of what the system is built to do.
+The difference between a tool that provides legal information with attorney routing and a tool that generates legal strategy for active litigation comes from what the system is built to do, not from the disclaimer wrapped around it.

 What Legal Tech Builders and Attorneys Should Take From This